 CAPTION: Different styles of suction tool.
 The green and blue style are most commonly used by our patients.

-Always clean your lenses after wear; an effective cleaning process is vital to ensure comfortable, hygienic and infection-free contact lens wear.
+Always clean your lenses after wear.
+An effective cleaning process is vital to ensure comfortable, hygienic and infection-free contact lens wear.
 With correct cleaning, contact lenses will feel better on your eyes, allow better eye health and vision, and dramatically reduce bacteria and other contaminants.
-There are several steps involved in cleaning and storing RGP lenses depending on your cleaning system:
+There are multiple types of rigid lens cleaning solutions: Peroxide based systems like AO Sept and multipurpose rigid lens solutions like Menicare and Boston Simplus.
+There are several steps involved in cleaning and storing Ortho-K lenses that vary depending on the system.

 These solutions work by having your contact lenses immersed and sterilised in 3% hydrogen peroxide.
 Over the course of a 6 hour period the catalyst in the case converts the hydrogen peroxide into water and oxygen gas.
 This cleaning solution has the advantage that when your lenses are removed from the case they require no rinsing as they are covered only in sterile, non-preserved water.
 They also generally require no rubbing step, which decreases the risk of accidental breakage.
 The case can be left to air dry when not in use, and should be replaced with each new bottle of solution.
 AO Sept now had the addition of Hydraglyde, an ingredient which improves the wettability of your contact lenses, making them more useful for scleral patients with long day-wear times.

 To clean your lenses fill the case up to the line, place your lenses in the correct cage-holder.
-Most scleral lenses will generally fit into this case, ask your optometrist if the holder does not close easily.
 Then submerge the case and screw closed.
 Take care when transporting the case as sometimes the small gas-release hole can leak solution.

 Rigid contact lenses are made of a strong polymer which resists damage in normal wearing circumstances.
+It is very rare for a lens to break in your eye unless something hits your eye or your removal technique is incorrect/very forceful.
+The solutions you use to clean your lenses will not weaken or degrade them ‒ not even the powerful Progent fortnightly deep cleaner.
 However, they can still break if mishandled.
 There are some tricks you can learn to minimise this chance.